 Although in appearance it is not so pretty, its flavor is spectacular.

-It is usually sold in carts on the shore of the beaches in Ecuador.
-BUT if you are not ecuadorian, I suggest that you better consume it in a restaurant to avoid intoxication.
+It is usually sold in carts on the shore of some beach towns.
+BUT if you are not from Ecuador, I suggest that you better try this dish in a restaurant to avoid intoxication.

 Why?
-I have a cousin from Canada who LOVES ceviche de concha, but every time he comes to Ecuador and orders ceviche from those beach carts, he spends the rest of the trip sick 😀
+I have a cousin from Canada who LOVES ceviche de concha, but every time he comes to Ecuador and orders it from those beach carts, he spends the rest of the trip sick.
+But he likes it so much that he takes the risk 😀

 Cazuela de pescado o mariscos (Fish or seafood stew)

-One of our favorite dishes made with green plantain, peanuts and fry fish.
+One of our favorite ecuadorian dishes made with green plantain, peanut paste and fry fish.

 The cazuela is very similar to sangos or corviches, but this stew is cooked and served in a clay pot, which keeps it warm and concentrates its flavors.